 5. The Happiness Project – By Gretchen Rubin

 This book was written after author Gretchen Rubin had the realisation that, "the days are long, but the years are short."
 In response, she decided to dedicate a year to The Happiness Project.
 Among other things, she found that “novelty and challenge are powerful sources of happiness; that money can help buy happiness when spent wisely; that outer order contributes to inner calm; and that the very smallest of changes can make the biggest difference.”

 6. Failed it!: How to turn mistakes into ideas and other advice for successfully screwing up – By Erik Kessels

-In an unusual approach to self-help, Failed It! champions the power of mistakes, illustrating how they can actually enrich the creative process, rather than hinder it.
-Kessels preaches the important lesson that making mistakes takes the fear out of failure and as a result we are free to experiment.
+In an unusual approach to self-help, Failed It! champions the power of mistakes, illustrating how they can enrich the creative process, rather than hinder it.
+Kessels preaches the critical lesson that making mistakes takes the fear out of failure, and as a result, we are free to experiment.

 Priced at £6.95 | Buy the book

 7. Happiness: A Guide to Developing Life's Most Important Skill – By Matthieu Ricard